Indus river dolphin: Threats

 The Indus river dolphin has been very adversely affected by human use of the river systems in the subcontinent.
 Entanglement in fishing nets can cause significant damage to local population numbers.
 Some dolphins are still caught each year for their oil and meat that is used as a liniment, as an aphrodisiac and as bait for catfish.
 Irrigation has also lowered water levels throughout their ranges.
-Poisoning of the water supply from industrial and agricultural chemicals may have also contributed to population decline.
+Water pollution from industrial and agricultural chemicals may have also contributed to population decline.
 Perhaps the most significant issue is the building of dozens of dams along many rivers, causing the segregation of populations and a narrowed gene pool in which dolphins can breed.
 There are currently three sub-populations of Indus dolphins considered capable of long-term survival if protected.
+The Beas River population is also threatened by extensive fishing that reduces prey availability, and accidental entangling in fishing nets causes fatalities.

 Conservation status

 The Indus river dolphin is protected under Appendix I of the Convention on the International Trade of Endangered Species which prohibits the commercial international trade of the species (including parts and derivatives).
 It is listed as Endangered on the IUCN Red List, and by the U.S. government National Marine Fisheries Service under the U.S. Endangered Species Act.
-It is the second most endangered cetacean in the world.
-As of 2017 it is estimated that there are only about 1,800 individuals remaining (up from 1,200 estimated in 2001).
-A demonstrable increase in the main river population of the Indus subspecies between 1974 and 2008 may have been driven by permanent immigration from upstream tributaries, where the species no longer occurs.
-According to an estimation survey conducted by the Wildlife Institute of India, there are only three individuals found in the Beas River.

-It is threatened by extensive fishing that reduces their prey availability.
-Accidentally entangling in fishing nets causes fatalities.
-Deforestation along the river basins is causing sedimentation which degrades the dolphin's habitat.
-Another factor for its decline is the construction of cross-river structures such as dams and barrages causing more isolation of the already small sub-populations.
-A major threat is human induced water pollution through industrial and human waste, or agricultural run-off containing high amounts of chemical fertilizers and poisonous pesticides.

-Studies suggest that a better understanding of this species ecology is needed in order to develop good conservation plans.
-Regular monitoring is necessary to assess the population's status and factors causing its decline.
-A satellite tagging effort was begun in 2022.
+A satellite tagging effort was initiated in 2022.